mathieu-superpose/FilmFinderJS/README.md

 Activate it and copy the key from the email you received.

-[Acces the app](https://mathieu-superpose.github.io/FilmFinderJS/), fill your key and start browsing.
+[Access the app](https://mathieu-superpose.github.io/FilmFinderJS/), fill your key and start browsing.

 ## Contributors